 In contrast to all aforementioned methods, our framework \textbf{is the first to show} that one can generate force-informed data with a lightweight trajectory modification approach, such as Laplacian Editing \cite{nierhoff2016spatial} and DS force modulation \cite{amanhoud2019_ds_force}, from a single demonstration in simulation.
-Such data allows training flow‑matching policies on point cloud and force inputs, and thus produces compliant policies that transfer zero‑shot to real hardware in contact‑rich manipulation tasks.
+Such data allows training flow-matching policies on point cloud and force inputs, and thus produces compliant policies that transfer zero-shot to real hardware in contact-rich manipulation tasks.